• Home

 Duration: 5 days/4 nights

 If you want to get away from the crowds of the south coast of Iceland, then a good option is to head north.
-This tour does just that – after exploring the highlights of Reykjavik, you fly to the town of Akureyri on the north coast.
+This tour does just that, starting from Akureyri on the north coast.

-From here you will explore some of the incredible highlights of the north of Iceland, including Godafoss waterfall, the Lake Myvatn region (home to some of our favourite nature baths!), and the Trollaskagi Peninsula.
+From here you will explore some of the incredible highlights of the north of Iceland, including Godafoss waterfall and the Lake Myvatn region (home to some of our favourite nature baths!).

 This is definitely a less trodden, but still absolutely beautiful part of Iceland, and we know you’ll have an amazing time on this tour.